-By the early 1970’s tastes shifted and taller, more modernized buildings began to draw tenants away from the location.
-In 1974, occupancy dropped below 25 percent and the building came into foreclosure.
-It was purchased by American Fletcher National Bank, and thankfully marked for rejuvenation rather than demolition.
+By the early 1970s tastes shifted and taller, more modernized buildings began to draw tenants away from the location.
+In 1974, occupancy dropped below 25 percent and the building went into foreclosure.
+It was purchased by American Fletcher National Bank and thankfully marked for rejuvenation rather than demolition.
 The 1978 “facelift” came complete with a new name: The American Building.
-New tenants included Waterfield Mortgage, Western Union, Shoppers Charge and American Fletcher.
+New tenants included Waterfield Mortgage, Western Union, Shoppers Charge, and American Fletcher.

 Yet another 40 years brought the building new ownerships and new challenges.
 In 2012, the building with its former glory long-faded, was only 47 percent occupied.
 Tenants included bankruptcy attorney Mark S. Zuckerberg, the Indianapolis Local Initiatives Support Corp.
 (LISC), and the Greater Educational Opportunities (GEO) Foundation.
 In February of that year, the parent company of the Indianapolis Star sold the building for about half the asking price to two local real estate firms.

-Reborn once again, construction is now underway to retrofit the building to accommodate 72 apartments.
+Reborn once again, construction is underway at the time of this writing to retrofit the building to accommodate 72 apartments.
 Rents will range from $900 to $1,500 per month, depending on the size.
 The facility will have an exercise room, business center and community space.
 This newest repurposing is expected to cost $7-10 million.
 The ground floor will retain commercial space.
 Construction is scheduled to be completed in late 2013.

-Curiosity about how the historic design elements would fare in the new incarnation led me to DkGr, the architects in charge of the project.
+Curiosity about how the historic design elements would fare in the new incarnation led me to DkGr, the architects for the project.
 The firm reports that while little of the American Building’s original construction has been left intact on the upper floors, the initial circulation pattern has been restored which, in turn, has allowed for the restoration of the terrazzo floors on levels 4-10.
 Thankfully, my “11th floor” thinking spot will also remain (stained glass and all), and will be included as part of a large two-bedroom unit that houses the historic spiral staircase which services the small penthouse.
-A spokesperson for the firm offered, “We at DKGR are passionate in preserving what is left of Indianapolis’ historic architecture and respect immensely the work of significant local firms like Rubush & Hunter.”